Against probability: A quantum state is more than a list of probability distributions: A topological characterization of robustness

 \section{A topological characterization of robustness}

-\Cref{def:preservation} concerns the convergence of sequences and therefore has a topological character.
-One might expect that a failure of robustness thus means that the topologies induced by the metrics $d_{\mathcal{M}}$ and $\delta$ are inequivalent.
-As we show next, this intuition is correct, but only if one extends the analysis beyond the space of density operators $\mathcal{D}(\mathcal{H})$.
+\Cref{def:preservation} concerns the convergence of sequences and, therefore, has a topological character.
+One might expect that a failure of robustness thus means that the topologies induced by the metrics $d_{\mathcal{M}}$ and $\delta$ are inequivalent; in other words, that $\mathbf{P}_{\mathcal{M}}$ is not a homeomorphism.
+This intuition is only partially correct: In fact, the topologies induced by $d_{\mathcal{M}}$ and~$\delta$ are identical on $\mathcal{D}(\mathcal{H})$, even when~$\mathbf{P}_{\mathcal{M}}$ is not robust, except in pathological cases.
+The pathological cases are those where $\mathcal{M}$ is fragile, i.e., the topology induced by $d_{\mathcal{M}}$ changes under the addition of a single additional measurement.\footnote{See \cref{def:fragile} in the Appendix for the precise definition.} The set of local measurements, in particular, is not fragile.
+We refer to the Appendix for the proofs of all statements. \begin{restatable}[]{proposition}{proptopo} The topologies induced by $d_{\mathcal{M}}$ and~$\delta$ are identical on the space of density matrices $\mathcal{D}(\mathcal{H})$, except when $\mathcal{M}$ is fragile. \end{restatable}

-We begin with a proposition showing why we need to go beyond $\mathcal{D}(\mathcal{H})$.
-It applies to any measurement set $\mathcal{M}$ satisfying a stability condition, which fails only in pathological cases.
-Product measurements, in particular, are stable.\footnote{See \cref{def:stable} and \cref{rem:stable}.
-Moreover, all technical proofs are deferred to the appendix.}